ovgu-ubit/output/README.md

 ## Installation
 ### Requirements
 - Node.JS 20
+- Installed DBMS such as Postgres with an existing given database with owner rights for the given user

 ### File actions
 Copy the following files from their templates and put your info in it: